jacobovarela/London2Madrid/README.md

 Questions 1 to 3 can be answered by performing exploratory data analysis, using GroupBy functions as queries, or visualisation software Tableau.

 Question 4 on the other hand is a Machine Learning problem, which will be answered by using simple regression models such as Linear, Ridge and Lasso.

+---

+### Scraping the data

+TBD

+---

+### Tableau visualisation

+I used Tableau to answer the following questions:
+- Cheapest airport?
+- Cheapest month?
+- Cheapest day of the month?
+- Cheapest day of the week?
+- Cheapest airline?
+- What is a deal?

+For more information on the results, please refer to the slides document in this repository.

+---

+### Modelling

+TBD